spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 ## Cluster

-Use the following parameters to configure the cluster.
+Use the following parameters to configure the Kubernetes cluster.

 | **Parameters** | **Description** |  **Type** | **Default value** |